Managing Up

 Send a short recap.
 Same day.

-“I don’t have anything to talk about”
+“I don’t have anything to talk about.”
+You do.
+Bring one of:

 • “What does ‘great’ look like for my work this week?”